Group performance July-September 2023

 Events after the end of the interim period

-There are no other significant events to report after the end of the period.
+There are no significant events to report after the end of the reporting period.

 Boule Diagnostics AB (publ), corporate ID 556535-0252, is a Swedish limited liability company with its registered office in Stockholm.
 The address of the head office is Domnarvsgatan 4, SE-163 53 Spånga, Sweden.

-The average number of employees in the Group during the quarter was 242 (222), including 5 (7) employees at the Parent Company.
-The average number of employees by country was as follows: Sweden 135 (123), United States 93 (86), Mexico 2 (2) and Russia 12 (11).
-The average number of women in the Group was 103 (103) and the average number of men was 139 (119).
-Personnel in countries where Boule does not have a legal entity are not included in the number of employees as they are employed via external companies and therefore included as consultancy costs.
+The average number of employees in the group during the quarter has been 223 (242), of which 7 (5) were in the Parent Company.
+Distributed by country, the average number in Sweden was 120 (135), the USA 92 (93), Mexico 2 (2), and Russia 9 (12).
+The average number of women in the group was 101 (103), and the average number of men was 122 (139).
+Employees in countries where Boule does not have a legal entity are not included in the number of employees, as they are employed through external companies and are instead included as consultant expenses.

 Number of shares

-If a warrant holder’s employment ceases, Boule has the right of first refusal and may choose to exercise that right.
+In the event that the warrant holder’s employment ends, Boule has the right of first refusal and may choose to exercise that right.
 The Board has decided to exercise the right of first refusal regarding former employees who purchased warrants in the 2019 program, and 110,638 warrants have accordingly been repurchased since allotment.
 There are no restrictions on transferring warrants in the programs.